Contact Steve Rich at

 His first book The Migration of Monty Stevens is based on his study of the Monarch butterfly in Mexico.
 It was published as part of the University of Alabama Integrated Science book, Cycles.
 Published indepently, this book is the center of Steve's school presentations, "The Butterfly Man."

 During his years as a classroom teacher, Steve became heavily involved as a presenter at conferences held by the Georgia Science Teachers Association, honing his skills as a speaker.
 Later he served as President of the Association, chaired the state conference, and edited the professional journal, The Georgia Science Teacher.
-Steve has also served as an elected leader for the National Science Teachers Association (District V Director, 2004-2007) and won two NSTA Teaching Awards for his outdoor classrooms.
-An article on his outdoor classroom was in the NSTA middle school journal, Science Scope in 2000.
-He is currently president of SEPA, the Society of Elementary Presidential Awardees.
+Steve is currently the professional development director on Board of the National Science Teachers Association and was previously District V Director (2004-2007).
+He won two NSTA Teaching Awards for his outdoor classrooms and an article on his first outdoor classroom was in the NSTA middle school journal, Science Scope in 2000.
+He has also served as president of SEPA, the Society of Elementary Presidential Awardees.

 Write to Steve - bflywriter@comcast.net